dermotkel/main_project/README.md

 ![swarmpw](https://user-images.githubusercontent.com/35706109/39328966-e6242026-4994-11e8-88d3-06b8b8e14cc2.png)

 The above swarmplot created using Seaborn compares the petal length of each species by placing each datapoint on the plot.
-Datapoints with a similar value are places beside each other making the cluster appear wider.
+Datapoints with a similar value are placeed beside each other making the cluster appear wider.

 The Setosa is much wider and shorter, while Virginica and Versicolor are more disperse.
 Setosa is clearly smaller with no overlap with the others.
 Virginica and Versicolor have only a slight overlap.